shivannis/xandr-docs-public/xandr-docs/articles/yield-analytics-ui/check-revenue-against-goal.md

 ---
 title: Check Revenue Against Goal
-description: Use the Revenue Against Goal widget to provide a snapshot of the order ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: Use the Revenue Against Goal widget to provide a snapshot of the order. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---